 Curriculum Leaders work together.
-They are informed about the curriculums of other subjects so that there is cohesion; learning builds on prior knowledge and has transferable skills between subjects.
+They are informed about the curriculums of other subjects so that there is cohesion; learning builds on prior knowledge and has transferable skills.
 Literacy and numeracy have a high profile and permeate all subject areas.
-Wider reading is promoted through our Reading Curriculum and the use of higher tier vocabulary are encouraged while consistent approaches to teaching numeracy in non-maths subjects ensures consistency.
+Wider reading is promoted through our Reading Curriculum and the use of higher tier vocabulary is encouraged while shared approaches to teaching numeracy in non-maths subjects ensures consistency.

 The SENDCO and Director of Inclusion work closely with the Quality of Education team so that all students’ needs are considered, including those who have SEND or for whom alternative provision is appropriate.

 A range of extra-curricular opportunities support the curriculum, extend students’ learning opportunities and develop cultural capital.
 This includes educational trips and visits, clubs and classes and a range of external input.
 Creative output and aesthetic appreciation are important in both key stages.
 Students’ physical and mental wellbeing is also a priority and the role of PE and Sport in addressing this is recognised.
 Students in all year groups take core PE.

 Our curriculum aims to address social disadvantage and develop young people into confident, articulate and responsible citizens.